Is Labiaplasty Cost Covered by Insurance?

 What Procedures Are Covered by Insurance?

-Basically, insurance will cover procedures that a patient needs to restore their body to normal function and appearance.
+Basically, insurance coverage will include procedures that a patient needs to restore their body to normal function and appearance.
 Breast augmentation after a mastectomy, reconstructive surgery that is required after a severe hand injury, rhinoplasty because of breathing problems, excess skin that’s causing chronic pain and skin issues, and other absolutely necessary procedures may be covered by health insurance.

 Of course, this all depends on your insurance company, the specific health plan you’ve chosen, and what plastic surgery procedure you are considering.
 If you want to know if a surgery will be covered by your health insurance plan, your best course of action is to contact your health insurance company directly.